 Power by the notion of the reason is clearly derived from the separation of the natural and social condition.
 Reason as a basic human potential output allows the natural state and condition leads to rights.
 Spinoza's understanding of the natural state is classical: naturalness of the human soul, speaking of spirit, and not cruelty, natural state determines only the following:

-b) lack of sin
+- a) man is his own judge; - b) lack of sin

 The natural state of man in which he is to judge yourself according to Spinoza